 A Star Is Born

 This year saw the return of everyone’s favorite boy-band-singer-turned-real-human, Justin Timberlake.
 Beginning with the release of his fifth album—and first since 2013—Man of the Woods, Justin went on to headline the Super Bowl halftime show.
-While there were some technical difficulties along the way—as well as an unfortunate outfit choice involving a camouflage suit and orange bandana—the entire world immediately fall back in love with Mr. Timberlake, almost forgetting his last time on the country’s biggest stage.
+While there were some technical difficulties along the way—as well as an unfortunate outfit choice involving a camouflage suit and orange bandana—the entire world immediately fell back in love with Mr. Timberlake, almost forgetting his last time on the country’s biggest stage.

 Yanny V. Laurel